Debt Consolidation Loan vs. Balance Transfer: What's the Difference?

 A balance transfer involves moving existing credit card debt to a new card with a promotional 0% APR period, usually six to 21 months.

-If approved, the new card issuer pays off your old credit card or cards.
+Transfer the balances to the new card: The new card issuer pays off your old debts.

 Common Uses for Balance Transfers